Why automate documenting your cloud environments?

-Diagrams like the ones produced by Hava allow you to instantly diagnose network issues and explain visually how and why a network is designed the way it is.
+Diagrams like the ones produced by Hava allow you to generate GCP, Azure and AWS Diagrams that are always up to date to instantly diagnose network issues and explain visually how and why a network is designed the way it is.

 It allows you to identify weak points in your architecture.
 Having a helicopter view of the VPC's, regions or virtual networks configured in your infrastructure, you can immediately see what will happen if your cloud provider has a regional outage.
 You can spot redundancy weaknesses.

 Because your network topology is automatically generated, you also see EXACTLY what is running, where it's running and what it's costing your organisation.